friends-of-presta/security-advisories/_posts/2023-01-17-smplredirectionsmanager.md

 The large scope of URL exposed to the vulnerability increases its severity and the risk that a pattern of URL is in whitelist of a WAF.

+**WARNING** : This vulnerability will bypass some WAF, for this reason, POC is not given.

 ## CVSS base metrics